Posts by Collection

 Machine Unlearning via Information-Theoretic Regularization

-Published in Manuscript (available on request), 2025
+Published in Manuscript, 2025

 We develop information-theoretic regularization principles for machine unlearning, aiming to remove targeted information while maintaining general utility and enabling principled evaluation.